Penn Mental Health AIDS Research Center (PMHARC) Overview

 - drug-drug interactions;

-- a common set of biomarkers to assess the status of psychiatric disease, HIV/AIDS, and comorbidities, including markers of immunity and metabolism.
+- a common set of biomarkers of inflammatory processes, immune function, and metabolism.

-Through the unique research infrastructure of its 6 Cores, PMHARC assembles and manages the resources required to stimulate novel, interdisciplinary, and integrative strategies for the combined management and treatment of comorbid mental illness and HIV/AIDS.
+Through the unique research infrastructure of its 6 Cores, PMHARC assembles and manages resources to stimulate novel, interdisciplinary, and integrative strategies for the combined management and treatment of comorbid mental illness/HIV.

-PMHARC will identify new investigators (those not yet R grant PIs) in comorbid mental illness/AIDS and encourage well-established investigators in these areas to transition to integrative mental illness/AIDS research.
-This will create new collaborative relationships and stimulate new research directions.
-PMHARC will merge Penn/CHOP’s outstanding research strengths in mental illness and HIV/AIDS to pursue innovative, integrated treatments for these comorbid disorders.
+PMHARC will continue to identify new investigators in comorbid mental illness/HIV and encourage established investigators to transition to integrative mental health/HIV research.
+This will continue to create new collaborative relationships and stimulate new research directions.
+Center leaders are expert in therapeutic modalities, allowing PMHARC to develop and evaluate state-of-the-science pharmacotherapies, cognitive behavioral treatments, theory-based behavioral interventions, and combinations of these treatment approaches.
+Investigators will measure the comparative effectiveness and the cost-effectiveness of these interventions and will also study the interaction of mental illnesses with HIV-Associated Neurocognitive Disorders (HAND).
+PMHARC merges outstanding research strengths at Penn/CHOP/Wistar in mental illness/HIV to pursue innovative, integrated treatments for these comorbid disorders.

 Back to Top